sap-tutorials/abap-core-development/tutorials/abap-environment-create-s4hana-rap-business-events/abap-environment-create-s4hana-rap-business-events.md

     ![delete](10-3.png)

-3. Back to your queue, hier you can see that a message is in your queue.
+3. Back to your queue, here you can see that a message is in your queue.

     ![message](10-4.png)